apache/royale-docs/Create An Application.md

 This document is divided into several sections:

-[Application Lifecycle](create-an-application/application-lifecycle.html) discusses the different phases of application development.
+[Application Structure](create-an-application/application-structure.html) explains the important files that typically comprise an application and what they do.

-[Structure](create-an-application/application-structure.html) explains the important files that typically comprise and application and what they do.
+[Application Tutorial](create-an-application/application-tutorial.html) is a step-by-step example of building an application.

 [Migrate an Existing App](create-an-application/migrate-an-existing-app.html) provides strategies and techniques when migrating existing Flex apps to Royale, and how to switch to Royale if you already have a Javascript application.